 Consider A Roof Replacement

-There are many different types of roofing out there and there’s sure to be one that will suit your needs and budget.
-Choosing whether focused roofing product can make all the difference during the stormy, snowy winter months.
+There are many different types of roofing out there, and there’s sure to be one that will suit your needs and budget.
+Choosing whether a focused roofing product can make all the difference during the stormy, snowy winter months.

 Beware Of Ice

-Debris and ice can cause ice dams, which is where ice forms at the edge of your roof.
+Debris and ice can cause ice dams, where ice forms at the edge of your roof.
 This issue can stop the melted snow from leaving your roof.
 This water builds up behind the ice dam, meaning that it can leak into your home and cause water damage.
-The weight from the water held by the water dam can also cause damage to the structural integrity of the home.
+The weight from the water held by the water dam can also cause damage the home’s structural integrity.

 Keeping up your roof can save you money, help you do your part to combat global warming, and provide you with peace of mind.

 A good, reliable, weatherproof roof will be a significant asset to your home at any time in the year.
-If you decide the time is right to replace your roof, Big Bear Roofing have quality, top of the range roofing products, which come with a lifetime guarantee.
+If you decide the time is right to replace your roof, Big Bear Roofing has quality, top-of-the-range roofing products and professional roofing contractors for installation, which come with a lifetime guarantee.